Law Office of Keith L. Magness

 What should I do if the insurance company offers me a check right away?

-If you’re offered some money or a check right away from an insurance company after your accident, do not under any circumstance agree to take that check, sign it, cash it, or anything, because it could greatly impact your rights moving forward.
+If you’re offered some money or a check right away from an insurance company after your car accident, do not under any circumstance agree to take that check, sign it, cash it, or anything, because it could greatly impact your rights moving forward.
 Instead, you should contact a local personal injury law firm like ours.
 We’ll be happy to take a look at it and advise you on whether or not this is the best scenario for you.
 Quite often these insurance companies know that accident victims don’t know their rights.
 They try and take advantage of that.
 That’s why they try and give you a check immediately in an effort to settle the claim, most often for less than what it’s actually worth.

 What happens if I am injured in Louisiana by an at-fault driver who doesn't have auto insurance?